isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 The rendered sphere in this case has facets akin to what XIX-th century airships or blimps used to look like.

-Drawing a Colored Lit Sphere
+Drawing a colored lit sphere
 ::::::::::::::::::::::::::::

 ``paint_uniform_color()``